ultimate271/notes/sanderson/mistbornTFE02.06.md

 “We minimize them as best we can, Yeden,” Kelsier said.
 “My actor is very good.
 However, these are the sorts of things we’re going to be doing in this job.”

+#### At this, Yeden begins getting uneasy at the absurdity of their plans
 “And if I order you to stop a few of them?”
 Yeden asked.

 “You can shut down the job at any time,” Dockson said, not looking up from his